jakoubek/sqlanywhere-recordlocator/README.md

-# Recordlocator for SQL Anywhere
+# RecordLocator for SQL Anywhere

 **Two functions to encode and decode integers into a short and easy to read string**